snitch-org/snitch/README.md

 See [the dedicated page in the docs folder](doc/comparison_catch2.md) for a break down of _Catch2_ features and their implementation status in _snitch_.

-Given that _snitch_ only offers a subset of the _Catch2_ API, why would anyone want to use it over _Catch2_?
+Given that _snitch_ mostly offers a subset of the _Catch2_ API, why would anyone want to use it over _Catch2_?

  - _snitch_ does not do any heap allocation, ever.
 This is important if the tests need to monitor the global heap usage, to ensure that the tested code only allocates what it is supposed to (or not at all).
 This is tricky to do with _Catch2_, since some check macros will trigger heap allocations by using `std::string` and other heap-allocated data structures.
 To add to the confusion, some `std::string` instances used by _Catch2_ will fall under the small-string-optimization threshold, and won't generate heap allocations on some implementations of the C++ STL.
 This makes any measurement of heap usage not only noisy, but platform-dependent.
 If this is a concern to you, then _snitch_ is a better choice.